 - FCC gasoline - This is a naphtha range material with octane and vapor pressure close to the quality specifications for finished gasoline.
 This is typically the largest product at around 50% of FCC output

 - Cycle oils - The FCC produces a diesel range product called cycle oil.
 This is highly aromatic and often high in sulfur, which makes it a poor diesel blendstock.
 It is typically blended into lower quality diesel, used as a cutter stock in fuel oil blending, or sent to the hydrocracker for upgrading

 - FCC slurry - The heaviest product from the the FCC is a highly aromatic resid stream, typically with high sulfur content.
-This is typically sent to fuel oil blending, used as feed for the coker, or used in to make specialty products such as carbon black or needle coke
+This is sent for fuel oil blending, used as feed for the coker, or used to make specialty products such as carbon black or needle coke

 Technology licensors include:

 - UOP - FCC and RFCC technologies